If you love chocolate but want to eat healthy, you will be amazed at how easy and delicious this dark chocolate mousse recipe is!

-I love dark chocolate.
+I love dark chocolate and dark chocolate mousse.
 I can’t get enough of it.
 After all, it is supposed to be good for you.
 Reports say it lowers blood pressure and reduces LDL Cholesterol (neither of which is a not problem I have mind you), and it is full of antioxidants.

-But it is loaded with calories and unfortunately I am not able to eat it in moderation.
-I can finish a whole 100g bar in one sitting, so I needed to find a way to make it last longer and discovered this recipe for a very simple dark chocolate mousse.
+But it contains a lot of calories and unfortunately I am not able to eat it in moderation.
+I can finish a whole 100g bar in one sitting, so I needed to find a way to make it last longer and discovered this very easy dark chocolate mousse recipe.

 Ok, so I have cheated a bit as it is not refined sugar-free but the higher the cocoa content of the bar the less sugar and more antioxidants.